Chris Telden is an avid gardener of edibles. A former city dweller, she's always learning of ways to reconnect with the

-How I Turned a Grass Lawn Into a Garden Plot
+Turning a Grass Lawn Into a Garden by Hand (No Power Tools!)

-This year, I converted a large area of my lawn into a nice, usable garden space.
-It was very satisfying, but it also makes me want to rant just a bit.
+I converted a large area of my lawn into a nice, usable garden space.
+It was satisfying, but it also makes me want to rant just a bit.

 Can someone please tell me why people ever thought lawns were a good idea?
 To me, lawns are a waste of good gardening space.
 They're labor-intensive yet they reap little reward.
 Turning a field of green carpeting into a productive vegetable and herb garden has to be one of the noblest tasks humankind can do.